Statistical Quantum Mechanics of the Random Permutation Sorting System (RPSS): A Self-Stabilizing True Uniform RNG: Theory and Model

 For \(m=1\), the distribution of \(\hat{N}_p\) is geometric and peaks sharply at \(k=1\).
 However, the distribution of \(\hat{T}\) does not peak at the theoretical minimum runtime.
 Instead, it peaks at a small but non-zero value (e.g., \(t=3\) ticks).
 This occurs because the runtime distribution \(X_j\) has its own most probable value greater than zero.
 The event \(\{\hat{N}_p=1, X_1 = 3\}\) has the highest joint probability, forming the observed peak.
 The distribution remains right-skewed, but its tail is a function of both the geometric tail of \(n_p\) and the tail of the runtime distribution.

 As \(m\) increases, the distribution of \(\hat{N}_p\) broadens.
-Consequently, the distribution of \(\hat{T}\) evolves from the sharp, discrete-like shape of the \(m=1\) case into a smooth, right-skewed distribution.
-For \(m=2, 3, 4\), \(\hat{T}\) exhibits a characteristic right-skew with a peak that shifts right to approximately \(m \cdot \mathbb{E}[X]\) and a long tail that decays more slowly than that of \(\hat{N}_p\) alone, matching the empirical histograms.
-The convolution with the runtime distribution \(X_j\) acts to smooth the distribution and extend its tail.
+Consequently, the distribution of \(\hat{T}\) evolves from the sharp, discrete-like shape observed for \(m=1\) into a smooth, right-skewed distribution.
+For \(m = 2, 3, 4\), \(\hat{T}\) exhibits a characteristic right skew, with a peak that shifts right in proportion to \(m\), consistent with the scaling of \(\mathbb{E}[\hat{T}]\).
+The convolution with the runtime distribution \(X_j\) smooths the distribution and extends its right tail, in agreement with the empirical histograms.

 \paragraph*{Extreme Value Behavior and Worst-Case Analysis} The tail probability \(\Pr(\hat{T} > t)\) is paramount for latency guarantees.
 The compound nature of \(\hat{T}\) means extreme values can arise from two distinct, but not mutually exclusive, mechanisms: \begin{enumerate} \item \textbf{Many Attempts:} The event \(\{\hat{N}_p = k\}\) for a large \(k \gg \mathbb{E}[\hat{N}_p]\), which has a non-negligible probability under the negative binomial law.
 This contributes a tail that decays algebraically. \item \textbf{Exceptionally Long Runtimes:} The event that the sum of \(k\) runtimes is large, which can occur for any \(k\), including \(k \approx \mathbb{E}[\hat{N}_p]\). \end{enumerate} The overall tail is a convolution of these two effects, formalized by the lower bound for any \(k\):